Coming September 25, 2017

 “That doesn’t surprise me,” Simeon replied.

 “How many men did he just return with?
-I heard only a handful of horses return.”
+I heard only a handful of horses come through the gate.”

 “Three soldiers and an old man rode in with him.
 From the looks of their horses, they rode them hard over many miles.”